 Ludington, located in Central Michigan, is known as one of the best campgrounds on Lake Michigan.
 There are 373 campsites over four campgrounds.
 Pines, Cedar, and Beechwood are modern, with many of the sites close together.
 Jackpine is a primitive hike-in tent-only campground.

-There is so much to do in this park; visit Big Sable Lighthouse, go to the beach, float down the river, fish or boat, hike, or enjoy a beautiful Lake Michigan sunset.
+There is so much to do in this park: visit Big Sable Lighthouse, go to the beach, float down the river, fish or boat, hike, or enjoy a beautiful Lake Michigan sunset.

 The nearby town of Ludington is a fun place to visit.
 The car ferry, SS Badger, crosses Lake Michigan from Ludington to Manitowoc, Wisconsin.